ansys/pyacp/doc/source/concepts/store.rst

 When building up ACP models, performance can vary depending on whether objects are stored or unstored.
 In general, it is best to first build up an unstored object, and then store its finished form.
 This is because otherwise each change to the object is sent to the server, which can be slow depending on the network connection.

-However, this doesn't mean that you necessarily need to use the :meth:`.store` method.
+However, this doesn't mean that you necessarily need to use the ``store`` method.
 It is just as efficient to use the ``create_*`` methods, and simply pass all the defining properties at once.